SAP Licensing in Divestitures and Carve-Outs

 In practice, the spin-off (SpinCo) often ends up with no legal right to use the SAP software it just “inherited” unless you plan.

-Procurement and sourcing teams need to anticipate this: a clean carve-out requires more than splitting servers and data—it requires sorting the licenses, contracts, and compliance issues so Day 1 isn’t a legal minefield.
+Procurement and sourcing teams need to anticipate this: a clean carve-out requires more than just splitting servers and data—it requires sorting through licenses, contracts, and compliance issues so Day 1 isn’t a legal minefield.

 SAP Licensing Basics and M&A

-• Cloud/SaaS subscriptions: SuccessFactors, Ariba, Concur, RISE with SAP, and other cloud services are usually contracted per tenant.
+- Cloud/SaaS subscriptions: SuccessFactors, Ariba, Concur, RISE with SAP, and other cloud services are typically contracted on a per-tenant basis.
 These cannot be split or partially transferred under the old contract.
 Each company or affiliate needs its own subscription.
 In short, SpinCo can’t just use the parent’s cloud system after the sale unless SAP amends the agreement.

-• Affiliate vs. standalone: If the parent retains majority ownership (>50%) post-split, SpinCo may still count as an “affiliate” under the old contract.
+- Affiliate vs. standalone: If the parent retains majority ownership (over 50%) post-split, SpinCo may still be considered an “affiliate” under the old contract.
 During this transition, SpinCo could legally use the SAP system as part of the parent company (often for a limited time).
-But once the parent lets go, SAP treats the new company as a brand-new customer – with no legacy license rights.
+However, once the parent lets go, SAP treats the new company as a brand-new customer, with no remaining legacy license rights.

 Ensuring Day 1 Compliance

-You must ensure the divested entity is fully licensed on Day 1.
-Key tactics include:
+You must ensure that the divested entity is fully licensed on Day 1.

-• Transitional Service Agreements (TSA): Build in SAP access rights under the TSA.
+- Transitional Service Agreements (TSA): Build in SAP access rights under the TSA.
 Negotiate a clause (sometimes called a “divested entity provision”) in your SAP contract that explicitly allows the seller to provide SAP access to the spin-off for a defined period (e.g., 6–12 months) after closing.
 This legalizes the transition period.
-If you missed that during the original contract, you must work with SAP pre-close to get a temporary license extension or a formal TSA license agreement.
-SAP may charge fees for extended use, which is better to pay than face a compliance gap.
+If you missed this requirement during the original contract, you must work with SAP pre-close to obtain a temporary license extension or a formal TSA license agreement.
+SAP may charge fees for extended use, which is preferable to paying the cost of compliance.

-• License assignment or new contracts: If you have a pre-negotiated assignability clause, you can move some licenses (e.g., a certain number of users) to the buyer.
+- License assignment or new contracts: If you have a pre-negotiated assignability clause, you can move some licenses (e.g., a certain number of users) to the buyer.
 Large customers sometimes carve out a portion of their license pool for future divestitures.
 Otherwise, plan for SpinCo to sign its new licenses or subscriptions.
 For perpetual on-premises SAP, this usually means SpinCo will become a brand-new SAP customer.
 It will need its tenant and contract for cloud products (SuccessFactors, Ariba, RISE, etc.).
-Coordinate cut-over timing so SpinCo’s contract starts as the parent’s usage drops off to avoid duplicate billing.
+Coordinate cut-over timing so that SpinCo’s contract starts as the parent’s usage drops off, avoiding duplicate billing.

-• Carve-out instances and data migration: Technically separate the environments.
-Typically, SpinCo gets its own SAP instance (logical or physical) with the relevant data migrated out of the parent system.
-For example, you may slice out certain company codes, finance data, HR records, etc. The carve-out team must plan this early and carefully – it’s not just a licensing issue but also a technical one.
+- Carve-out instances and data migration: Technically separate the environments to ensure a seamless transition.
+Typically, SpinCo obtains its own SAP instance (logical or physical) with the relevant data migrated from the parent system.
+For example, you may slice out specific company codes, financial data, HR records, and so on.
+The carve-out team must plan this early and carefully – it’s not just a licensing issue but also a technical one.
 Many integrators and SAP tools can help move the right master data and open transactions to SpinCo’s new system.
-Whatever environment SpinCo runs on Day 1, it must be fully licensed.
+Whatever environment SpinCo operates in on Day 1, it must be fully licensed.

 In short, don’t let a day go by when SpinCo’s people log into SAP without a valid license.
 That means SAP formally authorizes their usage under the parent’s contract during the TSA or SpinCo’s licensed system, which is ready at cutover.